Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 ## Wrap Up (5 min)

-- Continue working on your current tutorial
+- Continue working on your AstroJunk app assignments from today's class
-- Complete reading
+- Complete reading and review assignments
-- Complete challenges

 ## Additional Resources